AglaiaNorza/obsidian-vault/multicore/04 - MPI Derived Datatypes.md

 > ![[struct-in-memory.png|center|400]]

 ## implementation
-Formally, derived data types are implemented with a **sequence of basic MPI data types** together with a **displacement** for each of the data types.
+Formally, derived data types are implemented with a **sequence of basic MPI data types** together with a **displacement** for each of the datatypes.

 ### `MPI_Type_create_struct`
 Builds a derived datatype that consists of *individual elements with different basic types*.